-This unique dual degree program, which has a long tradition at Washington University, links the concerns of physical design with social welfare and practice.
-The Sam Fox School's Graduate School of Architecture & Urban Design and the Brown School offer dual degrees for students who already have an undergraduate degree in architecture (although those with other degrees/majors who are willing to pursue a longer program of study may do so), as well as social work students who want to increase their awareness of the role of physical environs in the welfare of their clientele.
+This unique dual-degree program, which has a long tradition at Washington University, links the concerns of physical design with those of social welfare and practice.
+The Sam Fox School's Graduate School of Architecture & Urban Design and the Brown School offer dual degrees for students who already have an undergraduate degree in architecture (although those with other degrees/majors who are willing to pursue a longer program of study may do so) as well as for social work students who want to increase their awareness of the role of physical environs in the welfare of their clientele.

-The intent of the program is to educate and prepare architects and urban designers to understand the built and urban environment through the lens of social work values, and to be responsive to the emotional, social, and physical needs of individuals, families and communities.
-The dual degree opens career opportunities in community development and planning, housing rehabilitation, and residential design for populations at risk, such as people who are developmentally disabled, elderly, or economically disadvantaged.
+The intent of the program is to educate and prepare architects and urban designers to understand the built and urban environments through the lens of social work values and to be responsive to the emotional, social, and physical needs of individuals, families and communities.
+The dual degree opens career opportunities in community development and planning, housing rehabilitation and residential design for populations at risk, such as people who are developmentally disabled, elderly or economically disadvantaged.

 Students entering the Master of Architecture (MArch 2) program who also have been admitted to the Master of Social Work (MSW) program will need 3.5 to 4 academic years of study split between the Graduate School of Architecture & Urban Design and the Brown School.
 Students admitted into the Master of Urban Design (MUD) and Master of Social Work (MSW) program spend a minimum of two semesters in the Graduate School of Architecture & Urban Design completing the MUD requirements and four semesters in the Brown School completing the MSW requirements.
 For both the MArch/MSW and MUD/MSW dual-degree programs, students may start their initial year in either school.

 For more information, contact the Brown School: